With a vast network of trails on land, lake and river, Sault Ste. Marie is Ontario’s best Trail Town

 The Miss Marie takes passengers on a 90-minute cruise up and down the picturesque St Marys River.
 Enjoy the downtown sights of both Canadian and US Sault Ste.
 Marie, then pass through both set of historic locks and underneath the spectacular International bridge.
 Wave to Lake Superior ‘lakers’ as well as pleasure boat riders on this famous waterway, or just can sit back and relax and take in the many sights of this beautiful boat ride.

-The Agawa Canyon Tour Train is one of north America’s iconic train rides and a Destination Canada signature experience.
+The Agawa Canyon Tour Train is one of North America’s iconic train rides.
 See the boreal forests, rivers, and waterfalls that inspired Canada’s most iconic artists – the Group of Seven.
 If traveling in latter part of summer, witness some of the most incredible colours as the maple forests create a stunning palette of reds, oranges and yellows.

 Sault Ste.
 Marie is the best destination for mountain biking in Ontario.
 Discover trails for every age, ability or style from jump and flow trails to enduro-style trails carved out of the Canadian Shield.
 Come and see why Sault Ste.
 Marie is being called Ontario’s new bike town.

-Visit the Hiawatha Highlands, with over 40km of trails including 12km of newly built world-class trails — just a short ride from downtown.
-If you’re looking for more adrenaline, head to Bellevue Valley, where a 5km trail drops 200m into a beautiful valley of lush maple trees.
-Visit out new Mountain Bike page for more info or check our out post on spending a weekend mountain biking in the city
+Visit the Hiawatha Highlands, with over 55km of trails including 12km of newly built world-class trails — just a short ride from downtown.
+Visit out new Mountain Bike page for more info or check our out post on spending a weekend mountain biking in the city.
+For mountain biking events, read more here!

 Sault Ste.
 Marie has some of the best sandy beaches in Ontario.
 Our beaches are incredible!
 All around our city you’ll find perfectly beautiful, long sandy beaches with crystal clear water that are perfect for a swim, a play in the sand or just to relax and soak up the sun.
 Great beaches are just one reason Sault Ste.
 Marie is the perfect place for a summer vacation.